spaghetti-n5/VW-project/README.md

 2. Extensibility for New Features

-Add props like size (small, large), icon, or type (submit, reset) to support more use
+Add props like size (small, large), icon to support more usecases:

 ```tsx
 interface ButtonProps {